psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 Absorption: specific wavelengths of light are missing from continuous spectrum (e = hf)

 Blackbody radiation produces a continuous spectrum containing all wavelengths.
 As blackbody is heated, the wavelength of which most radiation is emitted decreases and power radiated increases (intensity) i.e. a spread of energies emitted.
-Therefore, as temperature increases, peak wavelength decreases 🡪 colour changes from warm to cool
+Therefore, as temperature increases, peak wavelength decreases $\rightarrow$ colour changes from warm to cool

 Quantitated by Wien’s law: